Contact Us

 Surrogacy in Colombia

-Surrogacy in Colombia, also called ""Surrogate Motherhood"" or "Surrogate Womb" in more colloquial terms, was recognized by the Constitutional Court, in "judgment T-968 of 2009" as a way to solve the problem of infertility of couples.
-However, it is not fully regulated in Colombia.
+Surrogacy in Colombia, also called ""Surrogate Motherhood"" or "Surrogate Womb" in more colloquial terms, was recognized by the Constitutional Court, in "judgment T-968 of 2009" as an alternative reproductive method.

 In this article, we will tell you in detail what surrogacy is in Colombia, the jurisprudential pronouncements, and other legal aspects that must be taken into account if you want to perform this technique in Colombia.